5 Easy Ways to Melt Chocolate Every Home Baker Should Know

 Our Test Kitchen uses a handful of different techniques to melt chocolate—and each has its own benefits depending on what you’re using the chocolate for.
 Follow along as we guide you step-by-step on how to melt chocolate the quickest way, the best way for drizzling and more.

 1: The Microwave Method (Aka the Quick-and-Easy Way)

 Best for melting chocolate fast without dirtying many candy tools.

 Step 1: Chop chocolate into small pieces and place in microwave-safe bowl.

 Step 2: Microwave at 70% power for 1 minute.
 Remove from microwave and give it a stir.

 Step 3: Continue to microwave in 30-second increments, stirring frequently, until the chocolate has fully melted.

-2: The Double Boiler Method (Aka the Old-Fashioned Way)
+2: The Stovetop Method (Aka the Double Boiler Method)